How to Visit Lago di Braies (Without Losing Your Mind)

 • Save

-In the chill of an October night, ghostly peaks illuminated by the light of a thousand stars, it’s easy to believe that the soft sounds breaking the silence are those phantom oars.
+On a still October night, with ghostly peaks illuminated by the light of a thousand stars, and the wind whispering its secrets?
+It’s easy to believe that the soft sounds breaking the silence are those phantom oars echoing across the lake

 the wooden boathouse sits over blue water with small wooden rowing boats secured to it